kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 #.
 The [Portable Document Format (PDF)](https://en.wikipedia.org/wiki/PDF) format which is used primarily in archival quality electronic and printed documents; and
 #.
 The [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format which is used for graphics display on web browsers.

 Both these formats yield images, which consist of mathematically defined points, lines, curves, and shapes.
-Whereas PDF is not human-readable, SVG is text-based and is designed to be both human- and machine-readable.
+Whereas PDF is not human-readable, SVG is text-based, and is designed to be both human- and machine-readable.

 ## Format conversions